 Step #1.
 Disable all caching plugins and options

 Caching plugins and services and the most common cause of problems with PublishPress Future.
 If posts are not expiring correctly, please test your site with all caching layers disabled.

-PublishPress Future relies on cron jobs to unpublish your content.
+By default, PublishPress Future relies on WP Cron to unpublish your content.
 This post has technical details on how it works.

 - Using WP Cron?
 Go to “Future” in your WordPress admin menu and then clicking the “Diagnostics” tab.
 You will see a green check mark if WP Cron is enabled.